Table of contents

 • Elevation Gain: 2,378 ft.

-This wonderful woodland hike in the in the North Fork Valley area of the park travels up and over one of two forested ridges (depending on which direction you go; Cerulean or Quartz ridge) then down into a basin that holds both Upper and Lower Quartz Lakes.
-It can be very buggy in early summer, but by September the bugs diminish quickly.
-Besides offering considerable solitude for a hike in Glacier, this trail is filled with birdsong and offers views of Vulture, Numa and Rainbow peaks.
+This wonderful woodland hike in the North Fork Valley area of the park travels up and over one of two forested ridges (depending on which direction you go; Cerulean or Quartz ridge) then down into a basin that holds both Upper and Lower Quartz Lakes.
+It can be very buggy in early summer, but by September, the bugs diminish quickly.
+Besides offering considerable solitude for a hike in Glacier, this trail is filled with birdsong and offers views of Vulture, Numa, and Rainbow peaks.
 Keep an eye out for nesting loons on the lakes!

 Grinnell Glacier